Castle Lager Outgoing Tour

 Ireland is currently sitting at fourth in the world rankings, and are well known for their expansive, running rugby; they will indeed prove a formidable opponent.

 The Springboks then play France on 18 November.
 France is currently sitting at number 6 in the world, and in 2016 they were runners-up in the Six Nations tournament.
 The next match is against Italy on 25 November.
 The Italians, while out of the Top 10 in the world, finished fourth in the 2016 Six Nations, ahead of Scotland and Wales, and will prove a challenging opposition for the Springboks.
+The final match against Wales kicks off on the 2nd of December.

 The 2017 Castle Lager Outgoing Tour comes off the back of the June series against France at home,and the Springboks will have much to prove as the year comes to a close.
 Your rugby package to this series can include tickets to one or more of the games, and you can upgrade your package to include not only your accommodation but your flights, transfers and VIP hospitality.
 Enquire with us today and make sure you are front row for the 2017 Castle Lager Outgoing Tour.